jakubwro/SineWaves.jl/README.md

 ## Build tarballs and deploy jll project

-Now time to generate jll package.
-It will wrap C binaries and allow import them to other projects with Julia's package manager (Pkg)
+Time to generate jll package.
+It will wrap C binaries and allow to import them into other projects with Julia's package manager (Pkg).

 1. Get familiar with options of the script with `julia build_tarballs.jl --help` command
 2. Create empty repo named `sinewave_jll` on github

 Normally binary dependencies are hold in [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers/) organisation.
 If you are going to share your binaries with a wider audience you should consider depoying it there instead of your personal account.

-3. Deploy JLL package and tarballs to the newly reated repository
+3. Deploy JLL package and tarballs to the newly created repository

 ```
 $ julia build_tarballs.jl --deploy=jakubwro/sinewave_jll
 ```

 The script will ask you for gihub user and password to generate an access token.
-If you are not comfortable with typing a password, you can set the token in a variable before running the script.
+If you are not comfortable with typing a password, you can set the token in an environment variable before running the script.

 ```
 $ export GITHUB_TOKEN={put your access token here}